BlackBeard085/x1console/README.md

 ## Autopilot
 Turning ON Autopilot turns on a number of automated features
-1. Autopilot: Checks validator status every 30 minutes and attempts to restore active status to delinquemt validators.
+1. **Autopilot**: Checks validator status every 30 minutes and attempts to restore active status to delinquemt validators.
-2. Auto-Pinger: maintains pinger functions to contribute to X1 network health
+2. **Auto-Pinger**: maintains pinger functions to contribute to X1 network health
-3. Auto-Staker: Automates the staking of excess funds in the vote account as wel as merging active stakes and activating inactive stakes.
+3. **Auto-Staker**: Automates the staking of excess funds in the vote account as wel as merging active stakes and activating inactive stakes.
-4. Auto-Updater: Updates the Tachyon Validator within 48hrs of when X1-labs bootstrap node (X1 Labs Node 3) has updated to the latest version.
+4. **Auto-Updater**: Updates the Tachyon Validator within 48hrs of when X1-labs bootstrap node (X1 Labs Node 3) has updated to the latest version.

-6. The autopilot is a modified automated validator health check.
-When turned on it checks validator health every 30 minutes.
-If your validator is active no action is taken.
-If your validator is found delinquent then similar checks are made like the health check, any processes in the backgroumd a forced closed, the blockchain ledger is removed and valdiator restarted.

 ### -Setting up Autopilot Video Tutorial/Demo
 [![Watch the video](https://img.youtube.com/vi/g0Q8o0rfKNM/0.jpg)](https://www.youtube.com/watch?v=g0Q8o0rfKNM)